 The maximum current drain is the maximum current drawn from the shelf power supply when it is at its minimum voltage (-42.5 Vdc).
 This determines the shelf fusing requirements.
-Use the -42.5 Vdc current data in Table 26 above to determine the shelf fusing requirements for your particular H2TU-C applications.
+Use the -42.5 Vdc current data in Table 25 above to determine the shelf fusing requirements for your H2TU-C applications.

-LOOP ATTENUATION
+LOOP ATTENUATION AND INSERTION LOSS

-Each loop has no more than 35 dB of insertion loss at 196 kHz, with driving and terminating impedances of 135Ω , as shown in Table 27 below.
-This is equivalent to no more than 28 dB loop attenuation.
+Each loop has no more than 35 dB of insertion loss at 196 kHz, with driving and terminating impedances of 135Ω , as shown in Table 26 below.
+This is equivalent to a maximum of 28 dB loop attenuation.